zouharvi/SlowAlign/meta/REPORT.md

 TODO

-## Future Work
+# Future Work

 **Built-in http server:** Word alignment can be used in multiple scenarios.
 It can be useful for research purposes as a binary installed on a computer, but it is also necessary in some deployment scenarios.
 Furthermore, sharing an alignment service in a collaboration is easier than to manually send around parallel data to align or to learn to use a specific word alignment tool.
 The simplest solution would just accept the request and call the appropriate method from the main binary.
 This would be resource wasteful, since e.g. the word translation dictionary would have to be loaded from the filesystem (or cached in the memory by the OS) and parsed for every request (usually a pair of sentences).
 A solution to this would be to specify list of dictionaries to load when starting the server (more secure, but also more restrictive) or keep explicit cache of one most recently used dictionary.

 **Gridsearch multithreading:** Currently, only the IBM soft alignment implementation is multithreaded (fixed to 4 threads), even though it is problematic and bottlenecked between the Expectation and Maximization steps.
 Inducing hard alignment using the recipes, is however a pure function which only needs a read access to  the soft alignment package.
 At the end, only the argmax needs to be extracted (parameters) together with the AER.
 Even though this does not influence all the use-cases and especially the inference scenario, it is possible to gain a multiplicative speedup determined solely by the number of cores (e.g. 8x).
+This is also true for the levenstein computation.

 **Custom alignment score input:** It has been shown, that attention scores can be used for word alignment, especially if one of the attention heads is trained for this explicitly.
 Further improvements can be made if these scores are joined with other soft alignments.
 Main advantage is also the more complex hard alignment induction scheme.
 An MT practicioner who wishes to e.g. also present the word alignments next to the MT output may choose to send a request to SlowAlign together with their attention scores (and possibly other parameters) to get a better hard alignment.

-## Appendix A
+# Appendix A

 SlowAlign is written in Rust (1.50 in this report).
 For installation, please refer to the [official resources](https://www.rust-lang.org/tools/install).
 Assuming that `cargo` is in the path, the main binary can be run as: `cargo run --release --bin slow_align -- <arguments>`.
 The target binary is going to be stored in `target/release/slow_align`.
 To just build the binary and not run it, replace `run` with `build`.